Vyral/brad-cohen/_drafts/never-before-have-we-seen-this-type-of-market.md

 youtube_code: qSr-iyx9cYY
 ---

-{% include youtube.html %}Our market is unprecedented right now, and it’s a great time to buy or sell.&nbsp;
+{% include youtube.html %}<center>Our market is unprecedented right now, and it’s a great time to buy or sell.&nbsp;</center>

 What we’re experiencing in our market is unprecedented.
 Never before have we had such a strong seller’s market while simultaneously experiencing such good buying conditions.&nbsp;